BenGoodair/chess_performance/README.md

 **Overview**

 This project ultimately aims to analyse the chess performance of nations - to reveal something about the world through chess.

 **Progress and next steps**

-Edit: 10/07/25 We now have AWS scraping around 1 country per week - only selecting consistent users since 2017.
+Edit: 10/07/25 We now have AWS scraping around 1 country per week - only selecting consistent users since 2017 and recording win %.
 This gives us around 1k games from 2010 onwards; and around 25-50m games per country

 Next step: a) let it run for 7 countries b) analyse the data c) decide if there are other questions to answer (ie. time during day; country vs other country).

-Previous step: We achieved code that pulled data for a random sample of around 6k players for 20 countries - it made pretty plots, but needed improving for analysis.
+Previous step: We achieved code that pulled data for a random sample of around 5k players for 20 countries - it made pretty plots, but needed improving for analysis.

+**Repo Structure**

+ - Code: code to pull data and analyse data in the code folder
+ - Data: Three rounds of data scraping (random 1k players UK; 5k players for 20 countries; 25m games... ongoing)
+ - silly outputs in the figures folder

 Below: Silly stuff I did to start with for funzies...

 ---

 ## Data Collection